Chuck Bass: Reception

 Entertainment Weekly named Chuck Bass and Blair Waldorf number one in their "Best Dressed TV characters of 2008" list, as well as in their "Best Performances" list for Ed Westwick, alongside co-star Leighton Meester.
 His relationship with Blair was included in TV Guides list of "The Best TV Couples of All Time" as well as Entertainment Weekly's "30 Best 'Will They/Won't They?'
 TV Couples".
 The character also made the "Forbes Fictional 15" ranking at number 13 with an estimated $1.1 billion fortune.

 In February 2012, Zap2it held a poll to determine TV's Most Crushworthy.
 Chuck was elected TV's Most Crushworthy 1% Male over Oliver Queen of Smallville.
 The 1 percenters are people that "have everything going for them with their fantastic good looks and their opulent lifestyle".

+In May 2025, Lancôme revived Chuck Bass for the campaign "Juicy Tubes Kissing Web" and according to The Business of Fashion "Lancôme says Westwick’s video is the most-engaged social media content they’ve ever made."
+The campaign celebrates 25 years of their lip gloss.